 The next tote was started from scratch with new pine boards, painted again with the chalk paint.
 The next step was to stencil a rope pattern on the sides using Martha Stewart stencils.

-Here's the final look with the rope secured into it.
+Here's the closeup of the rope secured into the boat cleat.

 - Mason Jars (Recycled Sauce Jars)